Near Warwick in Orange County, New York — The American Northeast (Mid-Atlantic)

 Location.
 41° 16.855′ N, 74° 18.42′ W. Marker is near Warwick, New York, in Orange County.
 Marker is on State School Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Warwick NY 10990, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Bellvale (approx. 2.1 miles away); Hambletonian (approx. 2.2 miles away); Conrad Sly Homestead (approx. 2.4 miles away); Burgoyne’s Army (approx. 2½ miles away); Sayerville (approx. 2.7 miles away); Valley Junction (approx. 2.8 miles away); Sugar Loaf Community of Craftsmen (approx. 2.9 miles away); Residence site of James Burt (approx. 3 miles away).
+Bellvale (approx. 2.1 miles away); Hambletonian (approx. 2.2 miles away); Conrad Sly Homestead (approx. 2.4 miles away); Burgoyne’s Army (approx. 2½ miles away); Sayerville (approx. 2.7 miles away); Sugar Loaf Community of Craftsmen (approx. 2.9 miles away); Residence site of James Burt (approx. 3 miles away); Camp Site (approx. 3 miles away).
 Touch for a list and map of all markers in Warwick.

 Credits.
 This page was last revised on May 19, 2017.
-This page originally submitted on July 12, 2016, by Christopher Voexum of Stony Point, New York.
-This page has been viewed 190 times since then and 12 times this year.
+It was originally submitted on July 12, 2016, by Christopher Voexum of Stony Point, New York.
+This page has been viewed 337 times since then and 55 times this year.
 Photos: 1. submitted on July 12, 2016.
 2. submitted on May 18, 2017, by Clifton Patrick of Chester, NY, United States. • Bill Pfingsten was the editor who published this page.